simonemiar/todolist/README.md

 # REACT - TODOLIST
-small react project - made as a classic todolist where you can add tasks, complete, delete and undo them <br/>
+small react project - made as a classic todolist where you can add, complete, delete and undo tasks <br/>

 > DESKTOP VERSION